Vizzuality/cw-ndc-tracking/docs/tracking-tool-for-climate-watch/users.md

 # User Management

-Users and Admins are stored in a single `users` table.
-Admin users are differentiated by having the `is_admin` flag set.
+Users, Trusted users and Admins are stored in a single `users` table.
+They are differentiated by having the `status` flag set to ADMIN, TRUSTED or USER respectively.

-Users and Admins can be managed via an admin tool powered by ActiveAdmin at `/admin`.
+Users can be managed via an admin tool powered by ActiveAdmin at `/admin`.

 ## Authentication